Our Trip Through Vietnam

 Oh!
 I forgot to blog the coolest part.
 Last night we went back to Hong Kong for a night to catch our flight here.
 We stayed in a really awesome hotel.
 It had a mall inside of it!
 The mall was huge, too, it was like four floors.
 And the hotel room had keys that replied to a sensor, and lots of other cool features.
 And an amazing breakfast.
 It’s a shame we had to leave at 7a.m.

 Today we met some students from an organization called Hanoi Kids.
 They are university students who volunteer as guides around their city for a morning to help them practice their English.
 We walked around Hoan Kiem Lake, which is the heart of the city center, and then went to the Temple of Literature.
 It was interesting, and had lots of turtle statues everywhere.
 Turtles are very important animals here.
 Unfortunately, it was sometimes hard to understand their English; I know my dad couldn’t understand a thing and he just kept nodding his head.
 It is great for their English though – maybe we were just their first tourists.
+The idea is great but they do need a lot of practice!

 There is so much pollution here!
 The skies are always grey, too because of it.
 A lot of people wear masks on their faces to block out the pollution.
 The masks do however make great, cheap gifts for my friends at home.

 A couple of nights ago we went to the water puppet show.
 There was singing and musical instruments, and puppets on water.
 Interesting, but it got a bit boring after a while.
 Better than the Dongba show, anyhow. (something we saw in Lijiang, China – supposed to be a big tourist attraction, but it was ridiculously boring).
 Yesterday we went to the Perfume Pagoda.
 After a long bus ride, we went in a small, wooden boat for an hour along the river.
 It was us five plus our guide, and just one woman rower, who never seemed to get tired.
 It was really beautiful and you could see herds of ducks, and water lilies.
 There was thick forest on both sides of the river, and you could imagine all the Vietnam war movie scenes there.
 There were mostly women rowing the boats, because it is supposed to be the easiest job.
 I didn’t think it looked too easy.
-We then took a cable car (how many have we taken already?) up to the pagoda.
+We then took a cable car up to the pagoda.
 I thought it would be a real pagoda, you know, a building.
 It wasn’t.
 It was a cave, with Bhudda statues, and offerings people had brought (this one guy brought a whole rooster, still intact), and a lot of incense.
 There were monks, too.
 I think I might be allergic to incense.
 After that we walked down, which was not really a hike, it was more like a walk along a road that was under construction through little houses and shops.
 There were dogs everywhere.
 They looked like strange looking mini-German Shepherds.
 And there was a monkey, and many, many chickens.

 This morning I was woken up when the boat crashed into something.
 I don’t know what.
 We went out to a beautiful lagoon, where there were supposedly monkeys (I didn’t see any).
 We then went swimming!
 It was kind of cold, but still fun.